A brief of history of lines

 The north interchange tunnel and lower lift concourse

 At the branch, a short staircase led up to another stretch of straight tunnel.
 Some may wonder what the strange lettering that could be found here stuck to the wall represent - and indeed this was seen elsewhere too in these foot tunnels.
-Well, some may be surprised to learn that these are everywhere on the London Underground throughout every subterranean station - except perhaps a little less conspicuous, usually appearing as very small white tiles with the lettering written on them.
+Well, you may be surprised to learn that these are everywhere on the London Underground throughout every subterranean station - except perhaps a little less conspicuous, usually appearing as very small white tiles with the lettering written on them.
 They are in fact markings for fire fighters and other emergency responders, should they find themselves trying to find their way through these tunnels and the marks correspond to identical markings on each station's official plans which would be made available to fire fighting teams when needed.

 Looking down this tunnel, a lot more cables could be seen running along ductwork.
 Of course Euston, being a functional railway station needs a lot of electrical and communications infrastructure.
 In most stations these are hidden away from public view due to their unsightly appearance... and of course as they are here as the public rarely get to see this part of Euston.
 These abandoned tunnels are a perfect place to route these cables - and no need for hiding them inside costly duct work either!